Smartoweb/Oauth1-client-Flickr/README.md

 ## Usage

-Usage is the same as The League's OAuth client, using `techgyani\OAuth1\Client\Server\Flickr` as the provider.
+Usage is the same as The League's OAuth client, using `smartoweb\OAuth1\Client\Server\Flickr` as the provider.

+1/ Initialize and store server class

 ```php
 $server = new smartoweb\OAuth1\Client\Server\Flickr([